1989 Dodge Diplomat sedan

 “More car for the money than you thought possible.”

-For 1987 changes to the Dodge Aries sedan were minor.
+For 1987, changes to the Dodge Aries sedan were minor.
 A stainless steel exhaust system was new, as were standard front bucket seats.

-The Aries’ standard powertrain was an E86 97 bhp 2.2 liter/135 ci inline four with central fuel injection paired to a five-speed manual transmission.
+The Aries’ standard powertrain was an E86 97 bhp 2.2 liter/135 ci inline four with central fuel injection paired with a five-speed manual transmission.
 A 100 bhp 2.5 liter/152 ci inline four was a $287 option for the LE only and required the $534 TorqueFlite automatic transmission.

 1985 Dodge Aries LE sedan photo